-There are a few things to consider as downsides to a full 5.1 surround sound setup.
+There are a few things to consider as downsides to a full 5.1 surround sound setup, although, needing a receiver isn’t one of them (as we’ve explored before).
 First, unsurprisingly, is the price point.
 Since a 5.1 surround sound has more components, often it is more expensive, especially if you want higher-quality speakers.
 Using professionals to install the system can also raise the total cost.
 A 2.1 system could potentially be more expensive, but only if you are attempting to buy extremely high-quality speakers compared to lower quality 5.1 speaker setup.
 Overall, you most likely will save money with a 2.1 surround sound system.

 Installation is more difficult for a 5.1 system, to the point where many people suggest getting a professional to install it for you as previously mentioned.
 If incorrectly positioned, they can be ineffective and throw off the surround sound audio.
 If you want a low profile having a professional help you wire them can make them less noticeable and easier to replace or remove later.
 On the other hand, a 2.1 system can easily be installed by the buyer without too much difficulty, and are easy to wire without expertise.